-Other employees of the Supreme Court \
+Other employees of the Supreme Court

-In addition to the Chambers engaged in the administration of justice the Supreme Court has six supporting departments: the General Department, the Personnel Department, the Assets Management Department, the Communications Department, the Information Technology Department and the Legal Information and Judicial Training Department.
-In addition, the Director, the Legal Adviser to the Chief Justice, the Financial Manager and the Data Protection Specialist-Archivist work at the Supreme Court.
+In addition to the Chambers engaged in the administration of justice the Supreme Court has five supporting departments: the General Department, the Personnel and Communication Department, the Assets Management Department, the Information Technology Department and the Legal Information and Judicial Training Department.
+In addition, the Director, the Legal Adviser to the Chief Justice, the Head of Communications, the Financial Manager and the Data Protection Specialist-Archivist work at the Supreme Court.